 The main tools I’m aware of that HN moderators can use to perform their duties are:

 There are also automated tools for detecting spam and voting rings, as well as automated de-emphasizing of posts based on certain secret keywords and controls to prevent flamewars.
-I don’t yet have enough insight into these tools to tell you more about how they work, but I can share what I’ve learned of the others.
+Automated tools on Hacker News are used to downweight or kill posts, but never to bury or delete them.
+Dan spoke about these tools and their usage for me:

 Here’s an example of a fairly common moderator action: